samuelgodson55/asset-mgt-render-free/README.md

   Notifications](#due-date-extensions--notifications)); a `users` table column for "email me my own overdue/due-soon reminders: yes/no" would be a small, well-scoped follow-up.
-- **OpenTelemetry tracing** — the request-ID/structured-logging
-  foundation (`middleware/request_context.py`, `logging_config.py`) is a
-  natural stepping stone toward full distributed tracing if this app ever calls out to other services.

 ## Troubleshooting